VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 "background_image_layer" define where and how to query the background image of the ground ([ColorLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ColorLayer)).

-"elevation_layer" define where and how to query the heightmap texture to display the elevation of the ground ([ElevationLayer](http://www.itowns-project.org/itowns/docs/#api/Layer/ElevationLayer)).

-- Let's see how it looks like now:
+Let's see how it looks like now:

 ![2](./Pictures/2.png)